NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Add-WindowsFeature -Name RRAS -IncludeManagementTools

-        2.  []{#only_support .anchor}You need to configure VPN to only
-            support clients using the SSTP protocol.
+        2. You need to configure VPN to only support clients using the SSTP protocol.
 What changes do you need to make to the default VPN configuration in Windows Server 2012 R2?

             a.
 Add the WAN Miniport for SSTP and set the maximum number of ports.
 Restart the RemoteAccess service.